brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-01.md

 from suspicious to down right livid.

-"This," he hissed, pointing to Harry as if he were a malfunctioning house elf, " is not my son."
+"This," he hissed, pointing to Harry as if he were a malfunctioning house elf, "is not my son."

 She looked flustered and a bit confused.
 After her absurd suggestion that he was related to Snape, Harry didn't feel the least bit